kwinso/qiwi-daemon/README.md

 To get it just go to https://qiwi.com/api.

 `Note`: You only need to give read permisson for your token.
+`Note 2`: This daemon uses Redis to manage sessions, dont forget to install and configure this as well.

 Create an .qiwi.env file: